EngqvistLab/Tome/README.md

 # Tome: Temperature optima for microorgianisms and enzymes
-Tome (Temperature optima for microorganisms and enzymes) is an open source suite for two purposes:
+Tome (Temperature optima for microorganisms and enzymes) is an open source suite for two fundamental applications:
   * predict the optimal growth temperature from proteome sequences
-  * get homologue enzymes for a given ec number with/without a seqeunce
+  * get homologue enzymes for a given ec number with/without a sequence

 ## Installation
 ##### (1).
 Download tome package